 Prof Andrew Murphy

-Breda Kelleher joined the School of Medicine, NUI Galway in January 2005 as a research administrator in General Practice.
+Breda Kelleher joined the School of Medicine, University of Galway in January 2005 as a research administrator in General Practice.
 This role was expanded in February 2011 to include general administrator in Obstetrics & Gynaecology.
 In July 2015 she joined the HRB Primary Care Clinical Trials Network Ireland as administrator on a half time basis, while continuing to work within the School of Medicine.
-Her role includes supporting the Director and Development Officer within the Network, organising training and PPI events, procurement and managing budgets.
+Her role includes supporting the Director, Associate Director, Development Officer and Postdoctoral Researcher within the Network, organising training and PPI events, procurement and managing budgets.
 Breda is also driving the development of an active social media presence for the Network, a growing communication channel for both academic and PPI activities.
-Breda draws on her experience in a number of different positions in industry prior to joining NUI Galway.
+Breda draws on her experience in a number of different positions in industry prior to joining University of Galway.